trentlarson/endorser-ch/README.md

-Note that new deployments can remove the code for: "legacy API", "legacy Confirmation", "legacy context"
+Note that new deployments can remove the code for: "legacy Confirmation", "legacy context"